 PXI I/O Modules With Integrated Signal Conditioning for Measuring Thermocouples

-The NI SC Express family features PXI Express DAQ modules with integrated signal conditioning for sensor measurements, such as thermocouples and other temperature transducers.
+The SC Express family features PXI Express DAQ modules with integrated signal conditioning for sensor measurements, such as thermocouples and other temperature transducers.

 32-Channel, 24-Bit, Thermocouple Input Module

 The NI PXIe-4353 thermocouple input module provides integrated DAQ and signal conditioning for temperature measurements.
 This module includes increased accuracy and synchronization features for scalable measurement systems from low- to high-channel counts.

 The NI PXIe-4353 features 32 channels with three 24-bit ADCs and operates with high-speed (90 S/s per channel) and high-resolution (1 S/s per channel) modes.
 It is designed to be highly accurate with 0.3 °C typical accuracy for the module and terminal block.
 The module has two autozero channels for offset compensation as well as open thermocouple detection to identify disconnected thermocouples.

 The high accuracy is attributed to the TB-4353 isothermal terminal block that includes eight CJC channels.
 It has a unique design that optimizes thermal conductivity between the thermocouple terminals and the CJCs for an isothermal error as low as 0.25 °C. The TB-4353 is a front-mount terminal block with screw terminal connectivity.